Caravan and camping sites licensing

-There will be licence conditions attached which look at things such as spacing, water supply, drainage and fire precautions.
+There will be licence conditions attached that look at things such as spacing, water supply, drainage and fire precautions.

-A small holiday site is one which has three or less caravans on site for a temporary period
+A small holiday site is one that has three or fewer caravans on site for a temporary period

-A large holiday site is one which has more than three caravans on site for a temporary period.
+A large holiday site is one that has more than three caravans on site for a temporary period.

 A touring caravan site is one on which you pay to park your touring caravan or motor home for a temporary period.

-A campsite is on which is occupied by tented dwellings for a temporary period.
+A campsite is one occupied by tented dwellings for a temporary period.